grandrea/ieo-tutorial-alphafold/README.md

 and you should see base and alphafold there.

-### Optional: install the integrative modeling platformù
+### Optional: install the integrative modeling platform

 We will also work with the integrative modeling platform, IMP (www.integrativemodeling.org).
 This can be installed in a separate anaconda environment